 When I was still a child, I fell in love with Sci Fi.
-I stayed up nights devouring stories and then novels by Asimov and Heinlein, Clarke and Bradbury, Kurt Vonnegut, Philip K. Dick, Ursula K. LeGuin, Poul Anderson, Frederick Pohl, Theodore Sturgeon, A. E. van Vogt, Pierre Boulle, Douglas Adams, and Harlan Ellison.
+I stayed up nights devouring stories and then novels by Asimov and Heinlein, Clarke and Bradbury, Kurt Vonnegut, Philip K. Dick, Ursula K. LeGuin, Poul Anderson, Frederick Pohl, Theodore Sturgeon, A. E. van Vogt, Pierre Boulle, Harlan Ellison, and somewhat later, Douglas Adams.
 Sometimes, I read fat collections of short stories, and these often had introductions.
 I ate those up, too.
 Those introductions were the first literary criticism I ever read, though I didn’t know at the time that that’s what they were.

 From those introductions, I learned what Science Fiction and Fantasy have in common.
 Both are imaginative literature dealing with alternate worlds.
-Often, the reader or the characters or both get to those other worlds by going into the distant past (The Time Machine) or into the far future (The Foundation Trilogy) or to another planet (Dune) or to an exotic civilization in the jungle (King Kong) or far underground (Journey to the Center of the Earth) or to the sea floor (the lost city of Atlantis in Twenty Thousand Leagues under the Sea).
+Often, the reader or the characters or both get to those other worlds by going into the distant past or far future (The Time Machine, The Foundation Trilogy, Planet of the Apes) or to another planet (Dune) or to an exotic civilization in the jungle (King Kong) or far underground (Journey to the Center of the Earth) or to the sea floor (the lost city of Atlantis in Twenty Thousand Leagues under the Sea).
 You might get there in some sort of vehicle—Ezekiel’s chariot, a whirlwind or tornado, a spaceship or a time machine or a submarine, or you might go through a portal by stepping through a wardrobe or a mirror, falling down a rabbit hole, or traveling through a wormhole.
 I learned that there was a really ancient tradition of fanciful Traveler’s Tales that posited exotic places full of wonders—the trippy travels described in The Book of Enoch; in works by Homer, Virgil, and Dante; in Herodotus; in Lucian of Samosata’s True History (second century CE).
 Nephilim/Watchers, Gorgons and Cyclops and Cerberus, demons and Seraphim, and Amazons and armies on the moon, oh my!

 I was a child in the Hippie Era, when lots of middle-class American young people were first experimenting with psychedelic drugs—LSD, mescaline, peyote, magic mushrooms, STP, and so on.
 Another way you could get to one of those alternate worlds was to take one of these drugs, which were also portals.
 I learned that shamans had been taking people to alternate worlds for a long, long time.